 - There are wheelchairs and strollers available for rent on a first-come, first-served basis.

-Be aware that there are several exhibits and attractions that are not included in the regular cost of admission, including The Children's Zoo, The Bug Carousel, the Butterfly Garden, camel rides, the zoo shuttle and the Congo Gorilla Forest.
-Most are included (except camel rides) if you choose the "Total Experience Ticket" for $8-14 additional per person.
+Be aware that there are several exhibits and attractions that are not included in the regular cost of admission, including the Children's Zoo, Bug Carousel, Butterfly Garden, camel rides, the zoo shuttle, and the Congo Gorilla Forest.
+Most are included (except camel rides) if you choose the "Total Experience Ticket."

-If you're visiting the zoo on a cold or rainy day, you might want to consider some of the Bronx Zoo's great indoor exhibits and attractions: the Bug Carousel, the Butterfly Garden, the Monkey House, the Mouse House, the Russell B. Aitken Sea Bird Colony and Aquatic Birds, the World of Birds and JungleWorld.
+If you're visiting the zoo on a cold or rainy day, you might want to consider some of the Bronx Zoo's great indoor exhibits and attractions.
+This includes the Bug Carousel, the Butterfly Garden, the Monkey House, the Mouse House, the Russell B. Aitken Sea-Bird Colony, and Aquatic Birds, the World of Birds, and JungleWorld.

 Getting to the Bronx Zoo

-- Nearest Buses/Subways: BxM11 express bus stops along Madison Avenue, between 26th and 99th Streets, then travels directly to the Zoo’s Bronx River entrance (Gate B); 2 or 5 subway to East Tremont Ave/West Farms Square
+- Nearest Buses and Subways: BxM11 express bus stops along Madison Avenue, between 26th and 99th Streets, then travels directly to the Zoo’s Bronx River entrance (Gate B); 2 or 5 subway to East Tremont Ave/West Farms Square.